 - Provide advice on whether to plead guilty or not guilty and what the

 - Guide you through the court process and alleviate any uncertainty about what to expect.

 - Help you prepare and gather the appropriate documentation to support your case, including character references, letters of apology and any medical records that could be relevant.

 - Ensure that the evidence against you is gathered legally and in accordance with requirements and if there are any discrepancies apply for charges to be withdrawn.

-- Where appropriate, request a Section 10 on your behalf.
+- Where appropriate, request a section 10 dismissal or conditional release order on your behalf.